diku-dk/futhark/docs/language-reference.rst

 will invent new size parameters, which ensures that all sizes have a (symbolic) size.

-A size declaration can also be an integer constant (with no suffix).
+A size annotation can also be an integer constant (with no suffix).
 Size parameters can be used as ordinary variables within the scope of the parameters.
-The type checker verifies that the program obeys any constraints imposed by size declarations.
+The type checker verifies that the program obeys any constraints imposed by size annotations.

 *Size-dependent types* are supported, as the names of parameters can be used in the return type of a function::